Kelly Clarkson Sizzles In Floral Dress For Sassy ‘Kellyoke’ Version Of Dua Lipa’s ‘Blow Your Mind (Mwah)’

 Kelly appears to be not missing a beat professionally.
 Along with hosting The Kelly Clarkson Show, she is also continuing her duties on The Voice, where she will coach a group of hopefuls on her team and hope that one is victorious at the conclusion of the season.
 On The Voice, Kelly sits alongside Gwen Stefani, Blake Shelton, and John Legend.

-The Inquisitr recently reported that Nick Jonas of The Jonas Brothers will join The Voice in the Spring for Season 18 and sit alongside Kelly, Blake, and John as a new coach.
-Gwen Stefani will depart the series after this season, but there is always a chance she will return.
+The Inquisitr recently reported that Nick Jonas of the Jonas Brothers will join The Voice in the Spring for Season 18 and sit alongside Kelly, Blake, and John as a new coach.
+Gwen will depart the series after this season, but there is always a chance she will return.

-Nick will begin his new gig in the coming months, and his season is set to air in spring 2020, shortly after the Jonas Brothers wrap their ongoing tour called Happiness Begins in February.
+Nick will begin his new gig in the coming months, and his season is set to air in spring 2020, shortly after the Jonas Brothers wrap their ongoing tour, called Happiness Begins, in February.

 The Voice airs Mondays and Tuesdays beginning at 8 p.m.
 EST on NBC.